 Ideal mixer: Classic tonic

-Ideal serve: G&T or a flavour forward Martini
+Ideal serve: G&T or a Martini

 The Gin Guild flavour guidance is designed to allow consumers, retailers and others to benefit from access, across a wide range of gins, to a standard flavour summary of each of those gin brands, prepared by a brand themselves using a fixed and consistent framework, along side their own branding descriptions, to inform and educate and guide those seeking to explore the category.